 The coastal city of Tel Aviv offers rich cultural heritage with a modern flair.
 Known for its stunning beaches, thriving nightlife, and bustling markets, it's a paradise for foodies, art enthusiasts, and adventure seekers.
 Explore the 3000-year-old Jaffa district sprinkled with modern art galleries.
 Then head to Sarona Market and try a glass of Israeli wine.
 Finally, visit the tiny alleyways and find buzzing cafes to hang out with your friends.
 View Tours

 Explore the Holy City of Jerusalem

-Jerusalem is a hallowed land for billions of people throughout the world.
-The city and its numerous historical sites will hold you in thrall even if you are not religious.
+Jerusalem and its numerous historical sites will hold you in thrall even if you are not religious.
 Begin your tour by seeing the Mount of Olives and the Dome of the Rock before visiting the Church of the Holy Sepulcher, where Christians believe Jesus was crucified.
 You will also want to go to the Western Wall, the holiest location for Jews, where you can write a prayer request and tuck it between the gaps of the wall.
 View Tours

 Get Lost in the Beauty of Acre

 Acre's rich history, beachfront location, fine architecture, and hospitable culture make it a popular tourist destination.
 Start your tour from the famous Knights' Hall and learn more about the Templars and the Crusades.
 Next, visit the Akko Citadel to explore the Museum of Underground Prisoners and discover more about the city's turbulent history.
 The 150-meter walk through the old Templar's Tunnel is a strange experience.
 View Tours

 Read the below travel guides to find the best time to visit Israel.

 - Jan Avg Daily: 17 ° C Avg Nightly: 8 ° C

 - Feb Avg Daily: 18 ° C Avg Nightly: 8 ° C